-This Thanksgiving weekend we were happy to have 2 boys at home (and all this week for their reading weeks), a surprise 2 day visit from our daughter, and a laptop linking our video chatting son was placed at the Thanksgiving dinner table.
+This Thanksgiving weekend we were happy to have 2 boys at home (and all this week for their reading weeks), a surprise 2 day visit from our daughter, and a laptop linking our video-chatting son was placed at the Thanksgiving dinner table.
 It was lovely having one of our son’s longterm girlfriend join us for dinner.
-It was also sad that one of our boys broke up with his girlfriends just prior to Thanksgiving, so she was not able to join us.
+It was also sad that one of our boys broke up with his girlfriend just prior to Thanksgiving, so she was not able to join us.

 This break-up reminds me of how supportive my 91 year old mother has been during my youth before marriage, and during my 27 year marriage.
-I know that she also got attached to some of my brother and my friends before we married our spouses – but she never blinked an I and accepted the changes and our choices.
+I know that she also got attached to some of her childrens’ friends before we married our spouses – but she never blinked an eye and accepted the changes and our choices.
 I know that this will be a difficult challenge for my husband and I over the next few years as our kids choose partners and settle down – but I’m grateful for the opportunity – and I accept this challenge.
 Thank you mom, thank you family.
 Happy Thanksgiving.

 P.S.
 I posted a few vegan recipes that we used at Thanksgiving at http://gardenlove.food.blog